 Can people who are certified through the CFI Secular Celebrant Training Program affiliate with a religious organization in order to solemnize marriages?

 No. CFI is not a religious organization, so the management of CFI does not allow anyone acting as a CFI Secular Celebrant to solemnize a marriage under any religious designation or pretense, or using the certification of any religious organization.
 This includes but is not limited to The Humanist Society, The Ethical Union, the Society for Humanistic Judaism, traditional religions, and so called “mail order” ordinations such as the Universal Life Church.
-Accordingly, people who conduct marriage ceremonies as CFI Secular Celebrants cannot solemnize a marriage in Michigan.
-Couples will need to find an individual licensed by the state to legally sign the marriage license.
+Accordingly, people who conduct marriage ceremonies as CFI Secular Celebrants cannot legally solemnize a marriage in Michigan at this time.
+Couples will need to find an individual that meets the requirements of the Michigan Marriage statute to legally sign the marriage license.

 What are the options for having a marriage ceremony that has no religious content?

-CFI–Michigan has a (limited) list of Secular Celebrants and individuals who will perform secular/non-religious/interfaith ceremonies.
-Email for information on Secular Celebrants located in Michigan.
+CFI Michigan has a (limited) list of Secular Celebrants and individuals who will perform secular/non-religious/interfaith ceremonies.
+Email michigan(at)centerforinquiry.org for information on Secular Celebrants located in Michigan.